 - Public education focused on proper disposal of products containing PCBs below TSCA requirements yet still hazardous to water quality will continue, as stated in the TMP.
 This may include educational booths at public events, working with the local school district to target students, or educational materials provided to the public. - Monitoring for I&I into the Collection System will continue as part of the ongoing maintenance of the system. - Monitoring of influent PCBs will continue to determine if a new user is contributing elevated levels of PCBs to the POTW.
-The City will enforce the Sewer Use Ordinance should any discharge containing PCBs over 3 ug/L be discovered. - Monitoring of product testing programs for a robust database and PCB free certification programs will continue. - Support of the SRRTTF will continue, especially in the area of education for construction operators on the proper disposal of products which may include PCBs.
+The City will enforce the Sewer Use Ordinance should any discharge containing PCBs over 3 ug/L be discovered. - Monitoring of product testing programs for a robust database and PCB free certification programs will continue. - Support of the SRRTTF will continue.